GPUOpen-Tools/radeon_memory_visualizer/documentation/source/snapshot_windows.rst

 .. image:: media/snapshot/heap_overview_2.png

+Additionally, AMD GPUs based on the RDNA 4 architecture are able to perform a kind of dynamic smart access memory, making it appear as though all of the GPU memory is visible to the CPU.
+In this case, the UI will be shown as if SAM were enabled (since both methods produce the same result).

 On the left is the amount of memory used for each heap type as a series of bar graphs: